Tool Introduction

 - Q: Which blood glucose unit conversions does this tool support?

-- A: This tool supports converting British/International standard millimoles per liter (mmol/L) to American standard milligrams per deciliter (mg/dL), and vice versa, achieving accurate two-way conversion.
+- A: This tool supports converting British/international standard millimoles per liter (mmol/L) to American standard milligrams per deciliter (mg/dL), and vice versa, achieving accurate two-way conversion.

 - Q: What is the conversion accuracy?